Our Campaigns

 Medi-Cal Enrollment Workgroup

 Every year nearly 25,000 people are released from Alameda County Jail with no health insurance.
-Since 2019, we have advocated to ensure that Medi-Cal benefits terminated during incarceration are reinstated before or after?
-Release.
+Since 2019, we have advocated to have Medi-Cal benefits, which are often terminated during incarceration, reinstated at the time of release.
 Our current mission is to ensure that everyone eligible is offered Medi-Cal enrollment when leaving custody.

 If you are interested in taking part in this campaign, contact Nancy Taylor: ngtaylor94619@yahoo.com